Alessandro292/pixabay_loading/README.md

 ### How to use

 In order to get a series of images from this source, we need to get the api key of Pixabay.
-Therefore, we should join in Pixabay (with a google mail) and copying the api key from the link [Pixabay-Developer](https://pixabay.com/api/docs/).
+Therefore, we should sign in Pixabay (with a google mail) and copying the api key from the link [Pixabay-Developer](https://pixabay.com/api/docs/).

 Then is necessary open your docker-compose.yaml e and writing your key as a env var `PIXABAY_API_KEY: <YOUR_API_KEY>`